 “We’re also excited to introduce new blood in the Japanese cinema industry through a short film special supported by ‘New Directions in Japanese Cinema’, a Japanese government program supporting emerging filmmakers.”

 The festival will open with Mumon: Land of the Stealth, a fast-paced action film about a ninja with unparalleled strength who after killing another ninja in order to claim a reward, triggers a war between local ninjas and a fierce warlord’s army.

-Japanese Anime is also set to dominate a lot of screen space with award-winning In This Corner Of The World, a captivating hand-drawn story about a young girl and her daily struggles in Hiroshima during World War II; and Ancien And The Magic Tablet, a multi-layered story about a girl who dreams of a world where she has magic powers.
+Japanese Anime is also set to dominate screen space with award-winning In This Corner Of The World, a captivating hand-drawn story about the struggles of a young girl living in Hiroshima during World War II, and Ancien And The Magic Tablet, a multi-layered story about a girl who dreams of a world where she has magic powers.

 The Festival will also host a number of special event screenings and special guest Q&A screenings in select cities.